Speeding up A/B tests with discipline

 A no-prior (a.k.a.
 Jeffreys prior) Bayesian readout converts your data into a probability of “variant B is better”.
 Bring an only when you have credible historical evidence—and be honest about it.
 Bayesian inference changes interpretations, not data, so wield it as a narrative tool, not a magic wand.

-Even after the stats, we still have to think.
+Even after all the stats, we still have to think.
 Tom Cunningham summarizes our tasks as experimental data scientists as, given the observed effects from the experiments, 1) interpreting the true effect; 2) extrapolate the long term effect.
-His essay is mandatory reading in my opinion.
+His essay is mandatory for serious product experimentation professionals.

 Talk to a handful of real users, scan session replays, and ask yourself why the variant moved the metric.
 A sample of ten conversations may reveal more nuance than ten million rows of logs.